-Here, the Louisiana State Museum presents a demonstration of life in 1850, when the buildings opened for residential use.
+This the Louisiana State Museum presents a demonstration of life in 1850, when the buildings opened for residential use.
 The self-guided tour uses a fact-filled sheet explaining the history of the interior.
-Period furnishings show how the rooms were typically used.
-It vividly illustrates the difference between the upstairs portion of the house, where the upper-middle-class family lived in comfort (and the children, largely confined to a nursery, were raised by servants), and the downstairs, where the staff toiled in considerable drudgery to make their bosses comfortable.
+Period furnishings vividly illustrate the difference between the upstairs portion of the house, where the upper-middle-class family lived in comfort (and the children, largely confined to a nursery, were raised by servants), and the downstairs, where the staff toiled in considerable drudgery to make their bosses comfortable.
 It’s a surprisingly enjoyable look at life in the good, or not so good, old days.